DoWiD-wsn/embedded_testbench/README.md

 ```

 For more information on the PCB (and its design) refer to [docs/pcb_design.md](docs/pcb_design.md).
-The python library, its functionality and usage as well as example scripts are presented in [docs/python_library.md](docs/python_library.md).
+The python library, its functionality, and usage as well as example scripts are presented in [docs/python_library.md](docs/python_library.md).

 ## Built with